alertpotato/PlanesWalker/README.md

 ## What is Hero
 Your army as well as any army you are going against is lead by "Hero".

 Heroes gives units boosts to characteristics and uses abilities in battle.
-Hero abilities will affect units positioning, units morale and give units unique abilities.
+Hero abilities will affect units positioning, units cohesion and give units unique abilities.
-They will have restrictions on how many times and how frequently you can use them in battle.

 Right now heroes are only exist outside of battlefield, but it is possible they will be a central unit on the battlefield.

 ## Units